StudioGalt/Sign-Language-Mocap-Archive/README.md

 7) I speak English, why don't I just do it myself?

 That would be SEE (Signed Exact English) not ASL.
-That may be appropiate for your project or not, depending on what project is.
-Like a dictionary it teach certain things about a language, but not others.
+That may be appropriate for your project or not, depending on what project is.
+Like a dictionary it can teach certain things about a language, but not others.

 8) Do you intend to do other languages?

-We try to do the base alphabets for as many languages as we can but in order to another full lanuage, I would require sponsorship and assistance with the language.
+We try to do the base alphabets for as many languages as we can but to another full language, I would require sponsorship and assistance with the language.

 9) Sponsorship?

-This is not my fulltime job, I would like it to be.
-If you are not described phrase "-illionaire" or a major corporation do not worry.
-But we will fight to keep the resources free and CC0.
+This is not my fulltime job, but I would like it to be.
+We will fight to keep the resources free and CC0 in any case.

 10) What do you mean language assistance?

 Most Sign Language resources are written in the local spoken.
-I can do ASL and BANZL (Bristish, Australian and New Zealand Sign Language) because the resources are in English, but doing it without knowing the spoken language will increase errors exponenitally?
+I can do ASL and BANZL (British, Australian and New Zealand Sign Language) because the resources are in English, but doing it without knowing the spoken language will increase errors exponentially.

 11) Errors?